Please ensure Javascript is enabled for purposes of website accessibility

 How busy is the museum?

-Quiet space symbol
+Quiet space symbol.

-• Quieter hours to visit are between 3.00pm and 5.00pm on Mondays, Wednesdays and Thursdays, between 2.00pm and 5.00pm on Fridays, and between 10.00am and 12.00pm on Sunday mornings.
+• The museum is less busy between 3.00pm and 5.00pm on Mondays, Wednesdays, and Thursdays, and between 10.00am and 12.00pm on Sunday mornings.

-• We have a Quiet Room available, if you need to use this during your visit ask any member of staff.
+• We have a Quiet Room available; if you need to use this during your visit ask any member of staff.

 Starting your visit

-Assistance dogs welcome symbol
+Assistance dogs welcome symbol.

 • Assistance dogs and dogs registered with the Emotional Support Animal Registry are welcome, with water available on request.